You have a choice:

 - Vaginal discharge

 One of the most dangerous side effects of an intrauterine device occurs when the device migrates from its normal uterus position.
 Even though Bayer claims this is a rare occurrence with an IUD, a study published by the Department of Radiology at the Ronald Reagan UCLA Medical Center ¹ found that this is a “frequently encountered complication.”
 When the IUD migrates, it can perforate the uterus and enter the abdominal cavity, pelvis, bladder or blood vessels.
 It can cause pain, infection, and damage to the intestines and other nearby organs.
-This is a serious condition and requires surgery to correct.
+This is a severe condition and requires surgery to correct.
 In some cases, emergency surgery is necessary to prevent further damage.

 Please note: If the UID dislodges, use backup birth control and call your healthcare provider.